PVC Tarpaulin Grades for Commercial Inflatables: 1000D vs 1100D vs Higher

 What "Denier" Actually Measures in PVC Tarpaulin

 Denier is a textile unit, not a coating measurement.
 One denier equals one gram per 9,000 meters of yarn.
-When a factory quotes 1000D or 1100D PVC tarpaulin, that number refers to the thickness of the polyester yarns woven into the scrim layer buried between two PVC coatings.
+When a factory quotes 1000D or 1100D (and for high-pressure applications, see our drop-stitch construction deep dive) — PVC tarpaulin, that number refers to the thickness of the polyester yarns woven into the scrim layer buried between two PVC coatings.
 It says nothing about how thick the PVC itself is, how the fabric was calendered, or how well the coating bonds to the scrim.

 This is the single most common misconception buyers carry into a sourcing call.
 A higher denier number indicates a heavier base yarn, which generally correlates with higher tensile and tear strength — but only if the rest of the construction holds up.
 A 1100D scrim woven loosely with low thread count per square inch can underperform a tightly woven 1000D scrim.
 Ask for the scrim count (often quoted as 9x9 or 14x14 threads per inch) alongside the denier number, because the two together describe the fabric's real load-bearing capacity.